How Fatigue Accumulates & How to Manage Training Load

 Overtraining syndrome in extreme cases

 The dividing line is recovery, not effort.
-Functional overreaching is a planned, short-term dip, you deliberately dig a hole over two or three hard weeks, then a deload lets performance rebound above where it started.
-Cross that line by skipping the recovery and overreaching turns non-functional: the rebound never comes, and weeks of stalled or declining output follow.
-Pushed far enough, it becomes overtraining syndrome, which can sideline an athlete for months.
-The same fatigue that builds strength is what breaks it, decided entirely by what comes after.
+Functional overreaching is a planned, short-term dip: you deliberately dig a hole over two or three hard weeks, then a deload lets performance rebound above where it started.
+Cross that line by skipping the recovery and it becomes non-functional overreaching, the same accumulated fatigue with no rebound, producing weeks of stalled or declining output.
+Pushed further still, it becomes overtraining syndrome, which can sideline an athlete for months.

 The Role of Training Cycles